 - Grants are typically for one year and generally range from $5,000 to $35,000.
 Some grant requests may exceed $35,000 with prior approval of CFWNC staff.
 Conservation easement requests for transaction or acquisition costs should not exceed $30,000.

 - PRF grants should leverage other funds or in-kind resources toward total project costs.
 PRF awards may be contingent on receipt of additional funds.
 In such cases, other necessary funds must be secured within 18 months of a PRF grant award.

-- If the project is or will be ongoing, PRF funds should only be a resource for start-up or pilot or a specific time-limited component of a larger project.
-Applicants should have plans for sustainability beyond the PRF grant for on-going projects.
+- If the project is or will be ongoing, PRF funds should be allocated for a specific time-limited component of the larger project.
+Applicants should have plans for sustainability beyond the PRF grant for ongoing projects.